'Scotland is must-win to salvage Ireland's season'

 Ireland forced England to commit more to the breakdown to get clean ball.

-Eighty per cent of England's ruck speed in this campaign has been under three seconds.
+80% of England's ruck speed in this campaign has been under three seconds.
 Ireland forced England to play with slightly slower ball than they're used to and ended up forcing last passes to make space.

 Ireland will look to bring that breakdown work into Scotland this week.
 It's attritional but also very effective.